- What are Apple’s tools to develop software on the Newton?

 - Sample Code

-Newton Toolkit allows you to develop programs in NewtonScript on Mac OS or Windows and to install them onto a Newton device.
+Newton Toolkit allows you to develop programs in NewtonScript on Mac OS or Windows, installing them as packages onto a Newton device.
 There is also a cross-platform debugger for NewtonScript programs.

-NTK is also included as part of NewtonDev, the archive of essential development tools and documentation for Mac OS (and Basilisk II): http://www.unna.org/unna/development/NewtonDev/.
+Newton Toolkit is also included as part of NewtonDev, an archive of essential development tools and documentation for classic Mac OS.
+NewtonDev also includes a bootable image for use with the Basilisk II emulator.

-Note: NTK might not work on Mac OS X under classic if it cannot find a serial port.
-To fix this problem or to use NTK over EtherTalk under Mac OS X (this is the only way), you might need to create/define a serial port.
+Be aware, that Newton Toolkit might not work in Classic under Mac OS X if it cannot find a serial port.
+To fix this problem, you might need to create or define a serial port using software.

 The Newton C++ Toolbox is divided into several parts available at various places on the internet:

-There is the Lantern DDK.
-It is the DDK for ethernet cards drivers.
-It includes Hammer and Newtsbug, the low level debuggers.
-It can be found on UNNA: http://www.unna.org/unna/apple/development/DDKs/FullLanternDDK.sit
+There is also the Lantern DDK for developing ethernet card drivers.
+It includes the Hammer and Newtsbug low level debuggers.

 Steve Weyer’s Newton Dev Environment allows you to build packages directly on the Newton.

 Here’s a comparison of Newton Toolkit and Newton Dev Environment provided by Paul Guyot.